 Giving a genuine Thai Massage session can be quite a physical exercise for both receiver and therapist.
-And in the long run it definitely means physical changes for the practitioner — he or she gets fitter, stronger, and more flexible.
+And in the long run it definitely means physical changes for Thai Massage practitioners — they become fitter, stronger, and more flexible.

-The most obvious change is the fact that a Thai Massage practitioner who gives regular sessions, simply builds muscle and force.
-He or she gets more power — in the thumbs, hands, arms, feet, legs, the belly, the back, the chest, the shoulders.
+The most obvious change is the fact that Thai Massage therapists who regularly give sessions simply build more muscles and force.
+They get more power — in the thumbs, hands, arms, feet, legs, the belly, the back, the chest, the shoulders.

-I think it’s strange that some Thai Massage teachers claim that one doesn’t need much power at all — “… with proper body mechanics” (for instance using your body-weight to give pressure), they say, “… one can do the job.”
-Well, certainly there’s truth in this, but using appropriate body mechanics is just one part of the story.
+I think it’s a bit strange that some Thai Massage teachers claim that one doesn’t need much power at all — “… with proper body mechanics, for instance by using your body-weight,” they say “… one can do the job.”
+Well, certainly there’s truth to this, but using appropriate body mechanics is just one part of the story.

-Because look, if you give a session to a 100 kilograms guy and you want to do a particular technique lifting him, well, I assure you, besides proper technique, you do need strength.
-And of course teachers of the proper-body-mechanics-school would immediately object saying: “… then don’t use this technique, use another one which gives the same result, but doesn’t involve lifting.”
+Because look, if you give a session to a 100 kilograms guy and you want to do a particular technique to lift him, well, I assure you, besides proper technique you do need strength.
+And, of course, teachers of the proper-body-mechanics-school would immediately object by saying: “… then don’t use this technique, use another one which gives the same result, but doesn’t involve lifting.”

 Yes, true, I agree, to some degree.
-But you know: I want to use this particular technique, because another one, although similar, will never give me the exact same result.
-So I, from the get-a-stronger-body-school say— “… you just need to grow more power also.”
+But you know, I want to use this particular technique, because another one, although almost similar, will never give me the exact same result.
+So I, from the get-a-stronger-body-school say “… you also just need to grow more power.”

 I think it’s something often a bit underestimated.
 Not fully recognized.
 Not often taught.
 And growing stronger comes with a price.
 It’s like doing professional rugby, or playing professional soccer or any professional sport for that matter — one needs proper techniques, proper body mechanics, proper ergonomics, but also power!

 Strength!
 Growing power.
 The body changes.
 Undeniable.

-It also means one needs to change one’s lifestyle — eating differently, living healthier in general, taking enough rest and recovery time, doing exercises or side-sports, say physical activities to counterbalance repetitive movements.
+It also means one needs to change one’s lifestyle — eating differently, living healthier, taking enough rest and recovery time, doing exercises or side-sports, say physical activities to counterbalance repetitive movements.